chadaustin/2016frontend/README.md

 And, for the record, I've generally preferred ts-loader, but recent bugs in ts-loader have led me to try awesome-typescript-loader.  awesome-typescript-loader probably has different bugs.

+Why is the CSS compilation in Gulp, you ask?
+You can use Webpack to compile CSS too, but Webpack doesn't make use of multiple cores, and doesn't output anything until everything is built.
+(Even SCons and Make get this right.)
+Since CSS compilation is so fast, I find it nice to have it isolated from the Webpack build.
+YMMV.

 # Project Setup